deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

         inputs: [Query]
 ```

-2. Create an Indexing Pipeline
+2. Create an indexing pipeline.

 You can define an indexing pipeline in the same pipeline YAML file and index your documents to Elasticsearch through REST API.
 For that, create `FileTypeClassifier`, `TextConverter`, `PDFToTextConverter`, and last, `PreProcessor` nodes with parameters to split documents.